-Ms. Gillis Snow also worked closely with county staff and a number of companies with property along the Route 28 Corridor to influence Loudoun County's efforts to create a more contemporary vision for the area.
+Ms. Gillis also worked closely with county staff and a number of companies with property along the Route 28 Corridor to influence Loudoun County's efforts to create a more contemporary vision for the area.

-Ms. Gillis Snow is a member of the Virginia State Bar, the Virginia Bar Association, the National Association of Industrial and Office Properties (NAIOP) and the Urban Land Institute.
+Ms. Gillis is a member of the Virginia State Bar, the Virginia Bar Association, the National Association of Industrial and Office Properties (NAIOP) and the Urban Land Institute.
 She is a member of the Loudoun County Chamber of Commerce Board of Directors, the Leadership Fairfax Board of Directors and has previously served on the Board of Directors for the Alzheimer's Association for the National Capital Area.
-Ms. Gillis Snow was selected as one of Bisnow's 35 Under 35 in Commercial Real Estate.
+Ms. Gillis was selected as one of Bisnow's 35 Under 35 in Commercial Real Estate.

-Ms. Gillis Snow received her JD, cum laude, from the University of Richmond in 2000, where she served on the Editorial Board of the Journal of Law and the Public Interest and on the Trial Advocacy Board.
+Ms. Gillis received her JD, cum laude, from the University of Richmond in 2000, where she served on the Editorial Board of the Journal of Law and the Public Interest and on the Trial Advocacy Board.
 She earned her BA in English and Foreign Affairs at the University of Virginia in 1997.

 - University of Richmond School of Law